 Leeds is now a dementia friendly Diocese

 Part of the Action Plan is to develop spiritual resources for parishes and individuals to use, which will be available online.
-Deacon Joe Cortis, Co-ordinator for Caritas Leeds, has led the development of short guidelines for priests, ministers and extraordinary ministers of the Eucharist for offering communion to a person with dementia which are available here.
+Deacon Joe Cortis, Co-ordinator for Caritas Leeds and GOG Trustee, has led the development of short guidelines for priests, ministers and extraordinary ministers of the Eucharist for offering communion to a person with dementia, available here.

 The role of parishes